Instructions for Authors

 Ethical Principles

 Polish Psychological Forum is committed to upholding standards of ethical behaviour at all stages of the publication process.
-We follow closely the industry associations, such as the Committee on Publication Ethics (COPE) and American Psychological Association (APA), that set standards and provide guidelines for best practices in order to meet these requirements.
+We closely follow the industry associations, such as the Committee on Publication Ethics (COPE) and the American Psychological Association (APA), which set standards and provide guidelines for best practices to meet these requirements.
 All articles should present clearly and concisely the matter related to the research subject.
-The Editors will turn down the workcontaining openly discriminating and unethical content as well as promoting unprofessional practices.
+The Editors will reject work containing openly discriminatory and unethical content, as well as promoting unprofessional practices.
 Also manuscripts, which are not corresponding to “Ethical Principles of Psychologists and Code of Conduct” (APA), will not be published at Polskie Forum Psychologiczne/ Polish Psychological Forum.

 Manuscript requirements

-1. Texts should be prepared in MS Word, using 12-point font with double line spacing.
+Texts should be prepared in MS Word, using a 12-point font with double line spacing.
 Pages should be numbered and include a header containing the title or a key part of it.

-1. An abstract/abstracts of the article must be included in a separate file.
-For articles in Polish, abstracts should be provided in both Polish and English (max.
-300 words each), along with keywords in both Polish and English (max.
-5 keywords).
+An abstract/abstracts of the article must be included in a separate file.
+For articles in Polish, abstracts should be provided in both Polish and English (maximum 300 words each), along with keywords in both languages (maximum five keywords).
 For articles in English, an abstract in English (max.
-300 words) and keywords in English (max.
-5 keywords) are required.
+300 words) and keywords in English (max. five keywords) are required.
 Abstracts of empirical articles should include essential information regarding the presented study, indicating the aim, sample, research tools, main results, and conclusions.
 This structure is not required for theoretical, review, or polemical articles.

-1. The structure of the article should be organized using headings and subheadings.
+The article's structure should be organized using headings and subheadings.
 The structure of the different types of articles is contained in the templates available for download on the page of the Polish Psychological Forum in the “Guidelines for authors” section.
 Please use these templates, i.e., submit manuscripts written in the appropriate templates.

 Exact p-values should be reported to three decimal places; for values less than 0.001, use p < .001.